0xarchit/CodeArc/README.md

 ---

+## 🔧 Tech Stack
+CodeArc is built using cutting-edge technologies to deliver a seamless and efficient experience:
+- **React**: For crafting an interactive and responsive user interface.
+- **TypeScript**: Ensuring type safety and a smoother development process.
+- **@google/generative-ai**: Integrating advanced AI-driven features.
+- **Capacitor**: Enabling hybrid app development for cross-platform functionality.
+- **Zustand**: Simplifying state management with a lightweight and intuitive approach.
+- **react-loading-indicators**: Adding polished loading visuals for an enhanced user experience.

+---

 ## 🔒 Privacy First
 Your chat history is stored locally on your device or browser, giving you complete control over your data.